Diploma of Beauty Therapy

 About Victoria University (VU)

-VU’s collaboration with a broad network of industry and business partners provides outstanding opportunities for student workplace learning .
-Among its key partners are the Western Bulldogs Football Club, Western Health, City West Water, LinFox, the Australian Institute of Sport, CSIRO, Tourism Victoria and the World Health Organisation.
+The university’s collaborations with thousands of industry and business partners provide outstanding opportunities for student workplace learning, producing graduates with global employment skills.
+Among its key partners are the Western Bulldogs Football Club, the Australian Institute of Sport and the World Health Organisation.

-College of Health and Biomedicine – provides hands-on learning, teaching and research in nursing and midwifery, dermal therapies, osteopathy, beauty therapy, nutrition and paramedics.
-Learning in simulation labs, training clinics and salons is an important and compulsory part of most courses.
+College of Health and Biomedicine – provides hands-on learning, teaching and research in nursing and midwifery, dermal sciences, osteopathy, beauty therapy, nutrition and paramedics.

 College of Law and Justice – provides education designed in consultation with legal professionals in all aspects of the law.
-The Victoria Law School operates from the City Queen Campus in the heart of Melbourne’s legal district.
 Second- and third-year students can participate in real cases at the Melbourne, Sunshine and Werribee Magistrates’ Courts.

-College of Sport and Exercise Science – offers courses in all aspects of sport, physical education, recreation management, coaching and exercise science.
-Courses are based mainly at Footscray Park, home of the university’s new state-of-the-art sport and learning precinct, as well as its internationally renowned Institute of Sport, Exercise and Active Living (ISEAL).
+College of Sport and Exercise Science – VU offers courses in all aspects of sport, physical education, recreation management, coaching and exercise science.
+Courses are based mainly at Footscray Park, home of the university’s $68 million Exercise and Sports Science Laboratory Precinct and renowned Institute of Sport, Exercise and Active Living (ISEAL).

 For Victoria University course information:

 03 9919 6100 or 1300 VICUNI